hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 raster and the resolution (specified by the zoom level `z`).
-We are importing elevation at \~ 1km resolution (more like 900 m), and we can use our `counties` object as the extent we want to download to, which will return elevation for the state of Colorado.
+We are importing elevation at \~ 1km resolution (more like 900 m), and we can use our `counties` object as the extent we want to download to, which will return elevation tiles for the state of Colorado.

 ``` r
 elevation <- get_elev_raster(counties, z = 7)